Tools and Strategies

 ADL has several resources to assist school districts in addressing bias incidents, including:

-6. Ensure a welcoming and inclusive environment for Jewish students.
+6. Ensure a welcoming and inclusive environment for Jewish students and employees.

-In order to create welcoming and inclusive learning environments, school districts should take reasonable steps to accommodate students’ religious observances and beliefs.
+In order to create welcoming and inclusive learning environments, school districts should take reasonable steps to accommodate students’ and employees’ religious observances, background, and beliefs.
 This includes:

 • Accommodating students who may miss school for a religious observance by providing students with an excused absence and a reasonable amount of time to make up any missed work.

-• Ensure that student dress code policies provide appropriate accommodations for religious garb.
+• Ensuring that student dress code policies provide appropriate accommodations for religious garb.

-• Provide reasonable accommodations to support students with dietary needs due to religious beliefs or observances.
+• Providing reasonable accommodations to support students with dietary needs due to religious beliefs or observances.

 We urge state education departments and school districts to review and/or update their religious accommodation policies or guidelines to help foster equitable and inclusive learning environments for all students.